hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 ## MapReduce on HPE Ezmeral Data Fabric database binary table

 HPE Ezmeral Data Fabric database binary table is equivalent to the HPE Ezmeral Data Fabric version of Apache HBase, but its technical implementation is different from HBase.
-This is, of course, because the bottom layer of HPE Ezmeral Data Fabric database binary table is the HPE Ezmeral Data Fabric File tore.For users, there is almost no difference between using HPE Ezmeral Data Fabric database binary table and using HBase.
+This is, of course, because the bottom layer of HPE Ezmeral Data Fabric database binary table is the HPE Ezmeral Data Fabric File Store.
+For users, there is almost no difference between using HPE Ezmeral Data Fabric database binary table and using HBase.

 Now, let's imagine that we want to build a user notifications service.
 Since HBase does not support any operations that go across rows or across tables, in order to implement operations such as **joins** and **group** by in RDBMS, we will use MapReduce to complete some data analysis tasks.